I Want To...

 Research has demonstrated where therapy dogs have positively affected patients’ pain levels and satisfaction with their hospital stay; has significantly increased positive social behaviors among children with autism; has provided social support, lowered blood pressure, and made improvements in pain, mood and other measures of distress.

-Meet Olive, a 3-year-old Dalmatian.
+Meet Olive, the Dalmatian.
 She and her owner, Stephanie Cooper Greenberg, show what it’s like to be a therapy dog at The Johns Hopkins Hospital.
 Therapy dogs are now being universally recognized for how they can help with healing while in the hospital.

 Request an Appointment